saintasia/portfolio/src/pages/flora-u/index.md

 <div class="Works__main__txt">

 ##Deliver
-The deliverables for this project were UI style guide and a high-fidelity prototype.
+The deliverables for this project were **UI style guide** and a **high-fidelity prototype**.
 The color scheme was decided to have only one main color and be grey-based to make it adaptable to any content.
 Once the elements were designed based on usability best pracitces, a high-fidelity prototype was created.
-Running another user test with 2 participants uncovered new issues that were improved, as you can check from the following prototype.
+Running another user test with **2 participants** uncovered new issues that were improved, as you can check from the following prototype.

 </div><!-- text end -->
 </div><!-- two col layout end -->